ynniv/deposits/index.md

 - Suitable for well-known operators

 **Configuration Progression**:
 New operators typically start with full separation (A+B|C) to build trust.
-As reputation solidifies, they may transition to more efficient configurations.
-The market determines which configurations users accept based on operator history and deposit sizes.
+As reputation solidifies and they establish multi-vault architectures, they gain flexibility in configuration choices.
+The market determines which configurations users accept based on operator history, vault architecture, and deposit sizes.

-### 5.6 Vault-Initiated Transfers
+### 5.8 Vault-Initiated Transfers

 Vaults can transfer deposits to other vaults for operational efficiency: